 Dave Austin - Producer G2

 Jamie's put together the design for our new T-shirt, and it's a special 20th Anniversary one.
 If your old Mad Hatter shirt has been worn out or shrunk in the wash get yourself a new one.
-They're now on sale at shows, and will be on the Merchandise page shortly.
+They'll be on sale at shows next year, but if you can't wait you can now also find them on the Merchandise

 The rear of the T-shirt has some of G2's first shows interspersed with some curiously familiar sounding venues...